 The Results portion of a manuscript presents the important data you acquired during your research.
 Yes, that sounds obvious, but there are a few common pitfalls to avoid while drafting this part of your scientific paper.

-In this post, we’ll cover some general rules for writing the Results section.
-Then, we’ll explain how to navigate some of the drafting issues frequently encountered by research writers like you.
+This article will cover some general rules for writing the Results section of your research paper.
+We’ll also explain how to navigate some of the drafting issues frequently encountered by research writers like you.
 As you write or edit your manuscript, keep these points in mind!

 - Use the past tense.
 Your Results section describes observations of events that have happened already, so the use of the past tense makes sense.